limeiy1/ip/docs/README.md

 Adds an event task to the task list.

-Format: `event TASK /from DATE/TIME /to DATE/TIME`
+Format: `event TASK /from TIME /to TIME`

-Example: `event meeting /from Fri 1pm /to 2pm`
+Example: `event meeting /from Fri 1pm /to 2pm` will output
 ```
 ____________________________________________________________
 I've added this task: